 If you are looking for inspiration for your travels in England you will find it in this post!
-With 21 of the most famous landmarks in England to visit (my choice of the top 3 from each region) the hardest thing will be choosing which ones to see and include in your itinerary!
+With 24 of the most famous landmarks in England to visit (my choice of the top 3 from 8 of England’s 9 regions – London has a bucket list all of its own), this article will help you identify which regions to include in your itinerary.

 If you have a particular interest in a specific region of England you will find a link to more information in each section.
 I have compiled a top 10 list for each area of England so why not check out what each region has to offer!

-These regional guide are aimed at providing inspiration and practical advice to help you plan day trips or itineraries for longer stays.
+These regional guides are aimed at providing inspiration and practical advice to help you plan day trips or itineraries for longer stays.

 If you are interested in things to do and see in London take a look at my ultimate A – Z Ultimate London Bucket list for lots of inspiration and ideas!

 - TOP 3 LANDMARKS – THE NORTH EAST